 How It Works

-Present registered nurses looking to further their nursing knowledge and skills may enroll in the bachelor’s program at Nightingale College without the need to move away to attend a BSN program.
+Present registered nurses looking to further their nursing knowledge and skills may enroll in the online RN-to-BSN Program at Nightingale College without leaving their community.
 The RN-to-BSN Program has both a full- and part-time option designed with working RNs in mind.
 The RN-to-BSN Program curriculum has an employer capstone project at its core as well as a community health project.

 Through the DDC partnership, health care facilities become a hub for learning and advancement within the nursing profession in their community.
 As DDCs mature, learning modules can be customized to reflect the community’s health challenges.